 Historic Court Avenue District

-Dating back to 1846, the Historic Court Avenue District is one of Downtown DSM’s oldest neighborhoods and is the entertainment destination of Iowa’s capital city.
+Dating back to 1846, the Historic Court District is one of Downtown DSM’s oldest neighborhoods and is the entertainment destination of Iowa’s capital city.
 LEARN MORE>

 Historic East Village